The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

-One is free to redefine $\lambda$ as $\lambda \rightarrow \alpha \lambda$ for any $\alpha >0$ and, therefore, the near-horizon geometry admits the enhanced symmetry generator \bea \zeta_0 = r \p_r - t \p_t \eea in addition to $\zeta_{-1} = \p_t$ and $L_0 = \p_\phi$.
+One is free to redefine $\lambda$ as $\lambda \rightarrow \alpha \lambda$ for any $\alpha >0$ and, therefore, the near-horizon geometry admits the enhanced symmetry generator \be \zeta_0 = r \p_r - t \p_t \, , \ee in addition to $\zeta_{-1} = \p_t$ and $L_0 = \p_\phi$.
 Together $\zeta_0$ and $\zeta_{-1}$ form a non-commutative algebra under the Lie bracket.

-Now, contrary to the static case, the existence of a third Killing vector is not guaranteed by geometric considerations.
-Nevertheless, it turns out that Einstein's equations derived from the action \eqref{generalaction} imply that there is an additional Killing vector $\zeta_{1}$ in the near-horizon geometry \cite{Kunduri:2007vf,Astefanesei:2007bf} (see also \cite{daCunha:2010jj} for a geometrical derivation).
-The vectors $\zeta_{-1},\zeta_0,\zeta_1$ turn out to obey the $SL(2,\mathbb R) \sim SO(2,1)$ algebra.
+Now in $d \geq 4$, contrary to the static case, the existence of a third Killing vector is not guaranteed by geometric considerations.
+Nevertheless, it turns out that Einstein's equations derived from the action~\eqref{generalaction} imply that there is an additional Killing vector $\zeta_{1}$ in the near-horizon geometry~\cite{Kunduri:2007vf,Astefanesei:2007bf} (see also~\cite{daCunha:2010jj} for a geometrical derivation).
+The vectors $\zeta_{-1},\zeta_0,\zeta_1$ turn out to obey the $SL(2,\mathbb R) \sim SO(2,1)$ algebra when the strong energy condition holds.
 This dynamical enhancement is at the origin of many simplifications in the near-horizon limit.
-More precisely, one can prove \cite{Kunduri:2007vf} that any stationary and axisymmetric asymptotically flat or anti-de Sitter extremal black hole solution of the theory described by the Lagrangian \eqref{generalaction} admits a near-horizon geometry with $SL(2,\mathbb R) \times U(1)$ isometry.
-The result also holds in the presence of higher-derivative corrections in the Lagrangian provided that the black hole is big, in the technical sense that the curvature at the horizon remains finite in the limit where the higher-derivative corrections vanish.
-The general near-horizon geometry of extremal spinning black holes consistent with these symmetries is given by
+More precisely, one can prove~\cite{Kunduri:2007vf} that any stationary and axisymmetric asymptotically-flat or anti-de~Sitter extremal black-hole solution of the theory described by the Lagrangian~\eqref{generalaction} admits a near-horizon geometry with $SL(2,\mathbb R) \times U(1)$ isometry.
+The result also holds in the presence of higher-derivative corrections in the Lagrangian provided that the black hole is big, in the technical sense that the curvature at the horizon remains finite in the limit where the higher-derivative corrections vanish\epubtkFootnote{In $d=3$, the kinematics is sufficiently constrained and the existence of the fourth Killing vector $\zeta_1$ is guaranteed by the near-horizon limit.
+It is natural to assume that the strong energy condition will again implies the existence of an $\AdS_2$ factor.
+The review \cite{Kunduri:2013gce} gives the proof for electrovacuum geometries in $d=3$ but the generalization to the action \eqref{generalaction} is straightforward.}.
+The general near-horizon geometry of $4d$ extremal spinning black holes consistent with these symmetries is given by